 are signature events of the NU Peace & War Center.

-THE COLBY AWARD recognizes a FIRST WORK of fiction or nonfiction that has made a major contribution to the understanding of military history, intelligence operations, or international affairs.
-A $5,000 author honorarium is provided to the award winner through the generosity of the Chicago-based Pritzker Military Foundation.
-The award and honorarium will be presented at Norwich University during the 2021 NU Military Writers’ Symposium in fall 2021.
+THE COLBY AWARD recognizes a first book-length work of fiction, nonfiction, or poetry that has made a major contribution to the understanding of military history, intelligence operations or international affairs.
+A $5,000 author honorarium is provided to the award recipient through the generosity of the Chicago-based Pritzker Military Foundation.

 3. Self-nominations are not accepted.

 4. The Colby Award recipient must be present at the symposium at Norwich University and participate in an appearance at the Pritzker Military Museum & Library in Chicago based upon the author’s schedule.

 In the past, nominations for the Colby Award were completed entirely by mail.
 We have now updated our submission process to make the nomination form and payment method available online.
 Please note that to complete your nomination, you must still mail 10 copies of the book to our offices.
 To nominate a work, please follow these steps: